Transfer Data¶

 Internet Browser from HPG Host¶

-Another option is to use the Firefox or Chrome browsers via Open OnDemand or an X11-based SSH session to navigate to a website, then download files into a target directory.
+Another option is to use the Firefox or Chrome browsers via Open OnDemand HiPerGator Desktop session to a website, then download files into a target directory.

-Start a X11 forwading-enabled SSH session or a terminal on a HiPerGator Desktop session on Open OnDemand:
+Start a HiPerGator Desktop session on Open OnDemand:

 - From a HPG node, launch the module ubuntu, which contains a version of the Google Chrome browser.